NexusMutual/docs/docs/governance/dao.md

 **Investment Committee Members (PT)**.
 Discuss, review, and evaluate potential investment strategies with the Head of Investment.
 Investment strategies that the team agrees present good opportunities are written as an NMPP and presented to members for their review.
 * **Nico**.
 Chief Investment Officer of Prosight Specialty, a property and casualty insurer providing tailored insurance solutions for businesses.
 He provides oversight and strategic direction of their multi-billion dollar investment portfolio consisting of core, core plus, and alternative assets.
 * **Rei**.
 Rei has served as a founding member of the Nexus Mutual protocol and made a variety of contributions since 2018.
 Previously, he was qualified as a UK actuary, held a variety of back-office and front-office corporate roles in reinsurance and brokerage.
 * **Gauthier**.
 Former M&A analyst, who dove deep into the crypto rabbit-hole during the first lockdown in 2020.
 He has been investing with a strong focus on DeFi protocols ever since.
 He serves as a Discord moderator in the Nexus Mutual community, and as a multisig signer for the DAO treasury.
-Gauthier has been a very vocal advocate for Nexus Mutual on Twitter, and he has a strong vested interest in Nexus Mutual and aims to identify the best investment opportunities for the mutual.
+Gauthier has been a very vocal advocate for Nexus Mutual on Twitter, and he has a strong vested interest in Nexus Mutual and aims to identify the best investment opportunities for the Mutual.
 * **Guillaume**.
 Business professional with more than 15 years' experience, with a good analytical and structured approach to all types of problems.
 His skills in project management and risk management can be complementary to the profiles of the initial team.
 Also a retail investor in both DeFi and TradFi (a long-time investor in insurance stocks).
 He plans to contribute to the Investment team around both set-up/structure, as well as the process to surface and implement direct DeFi investments in line with the strategy.

 ### Operations team

 The Operations team provides support to other DAO teams, manages projects between DAO teams to improve communication and efficiency, helps coordinate online and in-person events, and improves internal operations within the DAO.

 The team strives to bring DAO community ownership to coordination of funds, projects, and events.
-Through increased transparency, communication and coordination among DAO members and teams, and accountability around funding and performance, this team helps further decentralize the mutual and scale the DAO.
+Through increased transparency, communication and coordination among DAO members and teams, and accountability around funding and performance, this team helps further decentralize the Mutual and scale the DAO.

 #### Team members